Discovering Studio Views

 Views are the primary resources of Rulex Studio.
-A view combines data and their graphical elements into a dynamic representation.
+A view combines data and their graphical elements into a custom interface.
 In a view, users can create slides which are a series of display screens, or build interactions that open pop-up windows called dialogs, and even generate output PDFs called reports.

 Views share the general features described in the Exploring Rulex Platform section.
 Here’s a sum-up: